 We have two ten pin bowling alleys in York.
 Ten Pin has been in place for many years whilst Hollywood Bowl has more recently opened.
 As well as bowling both have a cafe and arcade.

 See our review of Hollywood Bowl here.

 Puttstars Mini Golf opened recently and the first time York has had a mini-golf of this size.
 It’s very modern with great technological scoring and cool holes to play.
 There are three 9 hole courses, an arcade and cafe bar.

 The infamous highwayman Dick Turpin was tried and hanged in York for horse theft in 1739.
 His body lies in St George’s Graveyard – the entrance to the graveyard is on the corner of Lead Mill Lane and George Street.

 Visit the Theatre

 The York Theatre Royal has two stages, the main stage and a smaller, more intimate studio.
 The main stage tends to be plays and touring theatre companies while the studio often has done great children’s theatre.
-Their panto is very unique to York and sells out quickly to a very loyal audience.
+They also have a panto every Christmas.

 There are so many festivals in York – we are a big festival city!
 To name a few there is the Jorvik Viking Festival, York Christmas Festival, the York Festival of Food and Drink and the York Resident’s Festival.